bbeek/refactorlegacy/Labs/Day1/Readme.md

         }
 ```
 Test that the refactoring was successful.
 (Compile-test-commit)
-As the `AmountFor` method is only used once, apply the **Inline function** refactoring on this method.
+As the `AmountFor` method is only used once, apply the **Inline function** refactoring on this method.<br/>
 Compile-test-commit.

-Repeat the same process for volume credits, naming the copied function `GetVolumeCredits`.
+Repeat the same process for volume credits, naming the copied function `GetVolumeCredits`.<br/>
 Compile-test-commit.

 ## Making polymorphic